MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

 > [!NOTE]
 > - You can sign in with either Azure Active Directory (AAD) or your Microsoft account (MSA).
-> - You'll need the new version of the app (version 3.x.x or later) for the functionality described in this article.
-This version is currently being rolled out and may not be available for you yet.
+> - You'll need the new version of the app (version 3.x.x or later) for the functionality described in the Android articles in this section.

 ## Change environments